bnb-chain/greenfield-whitepaper/part3.md

 1. Anyone can submit a transaction to challenge data availability.
 The challenge information will be written into the on-chain event triggered after the transaction is processed.
-This is the first type of challenge.

 2. The second way to trigger the challenge is more common: at the end of the block process phase of each block, Greenfield will use a